Logo

 Emily Carr painted a carved raven, which she later developed as her iconic painting Big Raven.

-On her return to the south, Emily Carr organized an exhibit of some of this work.
+On her return to the south, Emily Carr organized a large exhibition of some of this work.

-Emily Carr gave a detailed lecture about the Aboriginal villages that she had visited, which ended with her mission statement:.
+Emily Carr gave a detailed public talk titled "Lecture on Totem Poles" about the Aboriginal villages that she had visited, which ended with her mission statement:.

 Emily Carr recounted as much in her book Growing Pains.